 Click here to see a complete list of performances with Audio Description for Broadway Philadelphia.

 Assistive listening devices are available for all venues on campus.
 In Verizon Hall and the Perelman Theater, devices are available with over-ear headphones or T-Loops.
-At the Academy of Music and Merriam Theater, devices are available with in-ear headphones.
+At the Academy of Music and Miller Theater, devices are available with in-ear headphones.
 All assistive listening devices are available on a first come, first served basis.
 Please inquire with House Management upon your arrival.

 Open Captions / Closed Captions

-Please inquire about Live Captions at the Kimmel Center.
+Please inquire about Live Captions at the Kimmel Cultural Campus.
 Closed Captions will be offered for select film screenings.
 Please contact Patron Services for information and availability.

 Sensory Friendly Performances

 Sensory-friendly experiences maybe designated for select performances.
 Typically, the features of SF performances include: house lighting kept at mid-level, house doors remain open, and a cool-down space for stimulated guests.
 Additional adjustments may be made to the performance.
 During the performance, guests are free to move, vocalize and be who they are.
 Please contact Patron Services for information about designated Sensory-Friendly performances.